Updated June 2023

-As mentioned above, it is important to act quickly and exterminate any pest problems immediately.
-This means that landlords should pay for the extermination when it is initially scheduled to ensure there are no delays while sorting out the finances.
+As mentioned, it’s important to act quickly and exterminate any pests immediately.
+This means that landlords should pay for the extermination when it’s initially scheduled to ensure there are no delays while sorting out the finances.

 If the tenant has created conditions where pests can thrive that you have otherwise worked to prevent, they may be held responsible for the bill.
 If, however, the tenant has kept things clean and orderly, the bill is going to remain yours.

-Cockroaches in apartment laws are searched frequently because cockroaches are one of the most common pests that renters deal with.
-The video above covers how to remove cockroaches, but not what the laws are surrounding them.
+Laws relating to cockroaches in apartments are searched frequently because they’re one of the most common pests that renters deal with.
+The video above covers how to remove cockroaches but not what the laws are surrounding them.
 This will depend on your state and city laws.
-In California law, it is clear that cockroaches are the responsibility of the landlord.
+In California, the law is clear that prevention and removal of cockroaches is the responsibility of the landlord.

-Living with pests like roaches is considered to be a health hazard because of the issues that pests can cause, and that means that roach issues must be dealt with immediately.
+Living with pests like roaches is considered to be a health hazard, and that means roach issues must be dealt with immediately.